 Water Quality Reports

-In an effort to enhance public awareness about the water supplied to our customers, the Board of Commissioners wish to provide the following water quality information.
-In accordance with the Federal Safe Drinking Water Act and beyond providing general information about the regulatory aspects of the industry, we hope the Current year's Water Quality Report (PDF) answers questions you may have about the quality of your drinking water.
+In an effort to enhance public awareness about the water supplied to our customers, the Board of Commissioners wishes to provide the following water quality information.
+In accordance with the Federal Safe Drinking Water Act and beyond providing general information about the regulatory aspects of the industry, we hope the current year's Water Quality Report (PDF) answers questions you may have about the quality of your drinking water.
 Lakehaven Water and Sewer District provides water and sewer service to Federal Way and surrounding communities.